 New ISO 20671 Brand Valuation Methodology

 The leading brand valuation methodology is the Royalty Relief methodology which determines the value a company would be willing to pay to license its brand as if it did not own it.
-This approach involves estimating the future revenue attributable to a brand and calculating a royalty rate that would be charged for the use of the brand.
+This approach involves estimating the future revenue attributable to a brand and calculating a royalty rate that would be charged for the use of a given brand or brand portfolio.

 Accountants have long resisted treating brands, as well as other intangibles, as assets because of the difficulty of relying on the justifiable “current fair market value” of a market transaction.
 Accountants have preferred to expense marketing activities, but, at the same time, they continue to rely upon the ever-nebulous treatment of “goodwill” as a rock-solid -largely self-regulated- asset class in the balance sheet.

 Second, treating the brand as a financial asset plays an important role in corporate asset valuation.
 An increase or decrease in brand value would be a matter of dynamic accountability rather than the traditional straight-line depreciation of brands over a very limited number of years.
 Evaluating brand value would also be useful for risk management in guarding against brand and reputation risks.